Drivers at the age of 50 are likely enjoying some of the lowest car insurance rates in their lives.

 As adults reach their 50s, they might become accustomed to purchasing new cars on a more frequent basis, some might even hit that mid-life crisis when they want to splurge on a sports car.
 In that case, you’ll probably want comprehensive insurance and collision coverage.
 If you have a higher deductible, you can lower your rate but will have to pay for minor repairs following an accident.

-As Lynch notes, while you may be enjoying some of the lowest rates of your driving years, this is an excellent time to consider increasing your liability coverage and looking at other options such as an umbrella policy.
+As Lynch notes, while you may be enjoying some of the lowest rates of your driving years, this is an excellent time to consider increasing your liability coverage and considering other options, such as an umbrella policy.

 Umbrella policies are personal liability insurance covering claims beyond regular homeowners, auto or other coverages, such as boat or RV.
 Say, for example, you’re out for a walk with your dog and it unexpectedly attacks a passerby.
 An umbrella policy will have your back if they sue for lost wages, medical bills and suffering.

-Progressive Insurance notes some homeowners insurance policies cover dog bites, but not all do.
-An umbrella policy does want it sounds like, offers a protective umbrella in the event of a wide range of liabilities.
+Progressive Insurance notes that some homeowners’ insurance policies cover dog bites, but not all do.
+An umbrella policy does what it sounds like–it offers a protective umbrella in the event of a wide range of liabilities.

 “If you have a pool in the backyard, a trampoline or swing set … something that would be considered an attractive nuisance, it’s a good idea,” adds Lynch.
 “It’s very cost-effective coverage, but to get it, you generally must have appropriate automobile insurance.”